 If you are reading this page and you haven't installed the artificial grass yet, you're in luck.
 There are many different ways to ensure that weeds don't ever grow and if they do they will be really easy to just pull from the surface because they are likely just locally seeds that have germinated from windblown seeds or transferred by an animal.
-You should familiarize yourself with routine maintenance including our list of artificial grass maintenance equipment that are best designed to keep synthetic grass looking great, healthy and ultimately preventing weeds.
+You should familiarize yourself with upkeep including our list of artificial grass maintenance equipment that are best designed to keep synthetic grass looking great, healthy and ultimately preventing weeds.

 Artificial grass weed control should be considered for most projects but unfortunately it often gets skipped either due to the increased cost for the business or gets overlooked because of lack of eduction.
 There are circumstances where a weed membrane for artificial grass should absolutely be used such as grass going into an area that had preexisting weed problems.
 A weed membrane may also be needed when the installer is unable to use the required thickness of sub base gravel material due to grading restrictions.